skyblader123/CompAstro427/README.md

 # CompAstro427

-This is a set of code used for 5 projects that were needed to be handed in.
-It was intended for the Computational Astrophyics class (ASTR 427) at the University of Washington.

-If you intend to use the code please inform me by sending me an email.
+This is a set of code used for 5 projects that were needed to be handed in for the Computational Astrophyics class (ASTR 427) at the University of Washington.
+The code is intended for reference.
+To use this code please send me an email.

-- System MIN, MAX
 - Neville's Algorithm
-- Diff.
-EQ
-- Newton's Method
-- Bisection method
+- Differential Equations
-- Kepler's Laws
+- Bisection/Newton's Methods
 - "Golden mean" method
 - Monta-Carlo methods
 - CUDA coding
-- Other more that may not have been listed

-Winnie Wang
-wangw33@uw.edu
+Wanda